yioneko/vtsls/README.md

 ## Configuration

-Almost the same as the original VSCode extension, with a few additional settings excluded for this server.
+Almost the same as the original VSCode extension, with a few additional settings excluded for this server (prefixed with `vtsls.`).

 See the configuration schema [here](./packages/service/configuration.schema.json).